lambdaclass/concrete/ROADMAP.md

     allocation, proof assumptions, or runtime-error obligations.
 16. Evaluate a normalized mid-level IR only when traceability/backend-contract reports expose a concrete gap.
-17. Keep QBE/WASM/second backend deferred until evidence attachment, optimization policy, backend IR verification, and backend trust boundaries are trustworthy.
-A QBE-style backend experiment is allowed only as a measured research branch: it must consume the same backend IR contract, emit the same source maps and target assumptions, pass the C ABI matrix for its supported subset, and report exactly which claims become backend/ target-trusted.
+17. Graduate the Phase 7.5 QBE differential oracle only after evidence attachment, optimization policy, backend-IR verification, and backend trust boundaries are trustworthy.
+Phase 7.5 deliberately emits directly from validated/cleaned SSA to maximize independence and find bugs early; that is an experimental validation path, not the release architecture.
+Production QBE support must consume `ValidatedBackendIR`, emit the same source maps and target assumptions as other supported backends, pass the full C ABI and target/toolchain matrices for its declared subset, integrate Phase 8.5 incremental artifacts, and report exactly which claims are translation- validated versus backend/target-trusted.
+Keep WASM, Cranelift, and any additional backend deferred until a forcing workload or uncovered bug class justifies another independent path.
 18. Add translation validation for codegen as the path out of a fully trusted backend.
 V1 should validate a narrow `ValidatedSSA -> BackendIR -> ValidatedBackendIR` subset per compile: